oracle/docker-images/OracleVeridata/12.2.1.4/README.md

 Oracle Database is required to install Oracle GoldenGate Veridata repository.
 You can use an existing Oracle Database or build a Oracle Database image.

-To build an Oracle Database image run the following command:
+Build and deploy an Oracle Database container using the provided scripts in the following link:

 https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance

 3. Oracle GoldenGate Veridata Installer:

-Download the Oracle GoldenGate Veridata 12.2.1.4.0 Installer to your local directory from the following location:
+Download the Oracle GoldenGate Veridata 12.2.1.4.0 Installer in to your local directory from the following location:

 https://www.oracle.com/middleware/technologies/goldengate-downloads.html